Recherchez sur le site

 • Predictive maintenance, PHM.

-In addition to these courses, students are offered projects within the framework of technological platforms and industrial simulation tools.
-This allows students in the DFI specialist programme to adapt to a real-life situations, through practical work, “serious games” and real company projects.
+In addition to these courses, students are offered projects involving technology platforms and industrial simulation tools.
+This enables DFI students to gain hands-on experience through practical work, serious games and real-life company projects.

-The courses offered are also available in an apprenticeship format and offer the possibility of a sandwich course, particularly in the final year.
+The programme is also available in apprenticeship format, offering the possibility of a sandwich course, particularly in the final year.

-This team comprises lecturer-cum—research scientists who develop research activities in the fields of robust engineering (experimental designs, control and supervision of intelligent production processes) and operational safety (reliability, predictive maintenance, etc.).
+The teaching team consists of lecturer-cum-research scientists attached to the Roberval mechanical engineering research unit, developing research activities in the fields of robust engineering (experimental design, control and supervision of intelligent production processes) and operational safety (reliability, predictive maintenance, etc.).

-DFI students have access to the "Agile Manufacturing System" technological platform (conveyor belt with robotic detection cell) and industrial process simulators to put into practice the concepts developed during the courses.
+Students have access to the “Agile Manufacturing System” technology platform (conveyor with robotised cell) and industrial process simulators implement the concepts developed during the course.

-In addition, the software used is mainly that used in industrial environments: for industrial reliability and maintenance (Reliasoft), for robust engineering and design of experiments (Minitab) and for the supervision and control of intelligent industrial processes (Python, R).
+In addition, the software resources used are mainly those used in industrial environments: for industrial reliability and maintenance (Reliasoft), for robust engineering and experimental design (Minitab) and for supervision and control of intelligent industrial processes (Python, R).

-The end-of-study project is carried out in an industrial environment – lasting 6 monthsin the automobile sector (Renault, PSA, Toyota, Valeo, PO, Faurecia, Saint Gobain), in aeronautics (Safran, Stelia, Airbus Helicopters, Rolls Royce, MBDA, Thales), cosmetics (Colgate Palmolive, Chanel, L'Oréal), energy (EDF, Total, Technip), transport (RATP, SNCF, Air France) and other sectors (Decathlon, Cartier… ).
+For students in initial training under student status (FISE= Initial engineering training under student status), the end-of-studies project is carried out in an industrial setting – lasting 6 months – in the automotive sector (Renault, PSA, Toyota, Valeo, PO, Faurecia, Saint Gobain), aeronautics (Safran, Stelia, Aibus Helicopters, Rolls Royce, MBDA, Thales), cosmetics (Colgate Palmolive, Chanel, L'Oréal), energy (EDF, Total, Technip), transport (RATP, SNCF, Air France) and other sectors (Decathlon, Cartier…). ).
+The end-of-studies project can also be carried out abroad.

-DFI students can spend at least one semester abroad with partner universities in Brazil (Universidade Federal Do Parana), South Korea (Kaist Korea Advanced Institute Of Science And Technology), Spain (Granada, Valladolid, Navarra), Finland (Tampere University of Technology…), Norway (Norwegian University Of Science And Technology), the United Kingdom (Cranfield, Glasgow, Loughborough), the Czech Republic (Brno), Sweden (Gothenburg, Linköping, Lulea).
+Students in the DFI program with student status (FISE) can spend at least one semester studying abroad with partner universities in various countries: Brazil (Universidade Federal Do Parana), South Korea (Kaist Korea Advanced Institute Of Science And Technology), Spain (Grenada, Valladolid, Navarra), Finland (Tampere University of Technology…), Norway (Norwegian University of Science and Technology), UK (Cranfield, Glasgow, Loughborough), Czech Republic (Brno), Sweden (Göteborg, Linköping, Luleå).

 Professional openings

-The job opportunities are mainly in the mechanical industry (automotive, equipment manufacturers, aeronautics, consumer goods, energy, etc.): industrialization engineers (methods office), production, quality, project and consulting engineers.
+Job opportunities are mainly to be found in the mechanical engineering industry (automotive, equipment manufacturers, aeronautics, consumer goods, energy, etc.): industrialization engineers (methods office), production, quality, project and consulting engineers.

-Recently, service companies in the fields of "Data science" have opened up to this profession and also offer a significant number of jobs for DFI students who have a dual competence in mechanical engineering and data analysis.
+Recently, service sector companies in the data science sector have opened up to this profession, and also present a major source of jobs for DFI students with dual skills in mechanical engineering and data analysis.

 Examples of jobs: operating safety engineer, methods and quality manager, project manager, logistics engineer, manufacturing engineer, logistics quality manager, etc.